SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 Have fun!!!

+Others, how do the expanded VM Debian feel?

+Not worse!Debian's Startup is a little slow.
+The host MacOS automatically shuts

+down twice.
+The host's CPU was overloaded for five minutes without warning, and

+I had to quit all programs in use and shut down.

 Referring about using terminal resize the disk partition of VM:

 [The idea of creating the swap partition on Linux(Chinese Blog).](http://quenywell.com/linux-how-to-create-swap-space/)